State Legislation & Reporting - NSW

 Section 27(2) states if:

-- a person who is mandated has reasonable grounds to suspect that a child is at risk of harm, and
+- a person who is identified as a mandated reporter has reasonable grounds to suspect that a child is at risk of harm, and

 For more information on mandatory reporting of all state and territories, visit the Australian Institute of Family Studies website.